 NOTE: Typical example for such a case is IPX providers modifying messages for routing purposes.

 The solution shall provide confidentiality and/or integrity end-to-end between source and destination network for specific message elements identified in the present document.
 For this requirement to be fulfilled, the SEPP – cf [2], clause 6.2.17 shall be present at the edge of the source and destination networks dedicated to handling e2e Core Network Interconnection Security.
-The confidentiality and/or integrity for the message elements is provided between two SEPPs of the source and destination PLMN–.
+The confidentiality and/or integrity for the message elements is provided between two SEPPs of the source and destination PLMN.

 **** Next Changes ****

 5.11.2 Requirements for algorithm selection